-55 Schwartz.
+&lt;sup>55 Schwartz.
 Stephen I. Nukes You Can Use.
 Bulletin of the Atomic Scientists.
 May/June 2002. p.
 19.

-56 U.S. Senate.
+&lt;sup>56 U.S. Senate.
 Committee on Armed Services.
 Statement of Admiral James O. Ellis, Commander in Chief of Strategic Command.
-February 14, 2002.
+Feb.
+14, 2002.

-57 U.S. Senate.
+&lt;sup>57 U.S. Senate.
 Committee on Armed Services.
 Statement of the Honorable Douglas J. Feith, Undersecretary of Defense For Policy.
-February 14, 2002.
+Feb.
+14, 2002.

-facilities in countries, such as Iran, Iraq, and North Korea, and that it passed this information to target planners at STRATCOM so that they could prepare contingency plans for attacks with U.S. nuclear weapons.
+information to target planners at STRATCOM so that they could prepare contingency plans for attacks with U.S. nuclear weapons.
 According to one report, STRATCOM could produce target packages for these plans "within hours."
-58